anttiluode/WignerEEG/README.md

 At the same time, the Phase Locking Value (PLV) between channels varies over time, suggesting that while the underlying interference remains robust, the phase synchrony among different brain regions fluctuates.

-Claim:

-These results suggest that brain dynamics may operate at a unique interface between quantum-like interference and classical phase coherence.
-In other words, the brain might be continually maintaining a rich, interference-driven state (as shown by high Wigner negativity) while simultaneously exhibiting periods of more synchronized, classical behavior (reflected in the PLV fluctuations).
-This duality could be interpreted as a signature of the brain’s complex information processing—a dynamic balance that allows for both flexible, probabilistic operations and stable, synchronized activity.

 # Overview

 This Python script is an experimental tool for visualizing EEG data and exploring a quantum-inspired analysis of brain signals.
 The tool: